ok-nick/opensource.contentauth.org/docs/manifest/signing-manifests.md

 ## Example

 Here is an example of generating a C2PA-compliant set of credentials using [GlobalSign](http://globalsign.com/) certificate authority (CA).
-GlobalSign is just one of many certificate authorities (CAs).

 :::note
-This is an illustrative example using GlobalSign, one of many certificate authorities available.
+GlobalSign is just one of many CAs.
 For a list of some others, see [Getting started](/docs/getting-started#getting-a-security-certificate).
 :::note

 Credential management is a complex topic and different for every organization.
 See [above](#overview) for links to best practices.